Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Old age is like everything else.
-To make a success of it, you've got to start young."
+> "Exceptional thinkers ignore their critics and go about their business making history."
-> — **Theodore Roosevelt**
+> — **John Eliot**

 ---

-_Last updated: 08 May 2025 ⏳_
+_Last updated: 09 May 2025 ⏳_